Future of Energy Storage

 Gravity-based Energy Storage

-Gravity-based energy storage systems utilize the potential energy of raised masses to store and release energy.
-One example is pumped hydroelectric storage, where excess electricity is used to pump water from a lower reservoir to a higher one.
-When electricity demand is high, the water is released downhill, passing through turbines to generate electricity.
-This method offers large-scale and long-duration future of energy storage capabilities, playing a vital role in stabilizing the grid and managing intermittent renewable energy sources.
+Gravity-based energy storage systems use the potential energy of raised masses to store and release energy.
+An example is pumped hydroelectric storage, where water is pumped to a higher reservoir during low electricity demand and released to generate electricity during high demand, offering large-scale and long-duration storage capabilities.

 Flywheel Energy Storage